 We are excited to be accepting applications to our Postdoctoral Training Fellowship!

-Position Starts: August/September 2018 – Exact Start Date Negotiable
+Position Starts: Between August 21st and September 4th, 2019 – Exact Start Date Negotiable

 The Institute for Girls’ Development is a Postdoctoral Member Agency of the California Psychology Internship Council (CAPIC).
 CAPIC Postdoctoral Member Agencies are recognized by the California Board of Psychology (BoP) for the accrual of Supervised Professional Experience (SPE) hours toward licensure as a psychologist.

-Specialty Training: We are currently looking for post-doctoral candidates with a dedication to our mission of empowering girls, young women and families.
+Specialty Training: We are currently looking for post-doctoral candidates with a dedication to our mission of empowering girls, young women, genderfluid youth, and families.
 We provide a training sequence that builds on skills and competencies needed to prepare for independent practice.
 In addition, the Institute provides socialization into the mental health profession through mentoring, didactic exposure, role modeling, enactment, observational/vicarious learning, supervision and consultative guidance.
 The Institute therapists work collaboratively together in team consultation and creative program development.
 Planned activities address the integration of current and evolving psychological knowledge, principles, theories, legal and ethical concerns, responsible practice management skills, community involvement and public speaking skills.
-The emphasis in our practice is services to girls, young women, and families.

 Candidates apply to one of the following two practice areas:

 More about our Dialectical Behavior Therapy (DBT) Specialty Practice: The specialists on this team provide treatment to girls, teens, young women (elementary school through young adulthood), and transgender and non-binary youth.
 They also provide services for the parents of these youth and young adults.
 The clients served in this practice often have a history of self-harm, emotional regulation challenges, suicidal ideation, and previous hospitalizations.
 Our DBT team provides skills groups, individual DBT therapy, phone coaching, and participates in weekly DBT case consultation, mindfulness practice, and self-study.
 Skills groups and coaching for parents are also provided.
-DBT therapists provide some select services in the Child and Adolescent Specialty Practice.
+Postdoctoral fellows in our Child and Adolescent Specialty Practice can also apply for subspecialty training in DBT.

 Assessment Specialty and Young Women’s Program Specialty: Candidates have the opportunity to be involved in these specialty practices as well, depending on their interests and our program needs.